tjfenwick/DIY-Sim-Racing-Active-Pedal/README.md

 A more sophisticated custom PCB is currently under development and tested.
 Please refer to the Discord for up-to-date designs.

 ## Mechanics
-There are multiple variations of the DIY active pedal build by users, which can be found at our [discord](https://discord.gg/j9K5vUuT) channel.
+There are multiple variations of the DIY active pedal build by users, which can be found at our [discord](https://discord.gg/j9K5vUuT) channel or [here](#Other-designs).

 ## BOM
 The [BOM](BOM.md) refers to the pedal design which I have choosen, see below: